 Overview

-Multi Index risk models seek to measure the risk associated with a stock by modeling its returns as being
+Multi Index risk models seek to measure the risk associated with an asset by modeling its returns as being driven by multiple factors.
+This forms the underlying premise of the Arbirage Pricing Theory (APT).
+The multi-index model is an extension of the single index model.

 Multi Factor Model